cptroot/DKriging/README.md

 Small script to mess around with Kriging in D. Inspired by this blog post: http://the-witness.net/news/2010/05/kriging-is-cool/.

-Currently the code is broken, but feel free to fork it if you want to mess with Kriging.
+Currently the code works to some degree, but the code does not work as well as it could.
+The matrices that it generates for covariance matrices are very difficult to invert reliably, so that there are significant errors in the final result.